cambridge-cares/TheWorldAvatar/Apps/SampleApp/README.md

 ### 1.3 Workflow

 The diagram below depicts the overall workflow of the app within the UI - Data layers.
 When the app is initialised, the `HomeFragment` will be shown first.
 Users can then select button to move between the fragments.
 Do note that the diagram does not illustrate the code dependencies accurately and is mainly to explain the logic flow.
-But readers can find the detailed internal dependency graph within each module's `build.gradle` file to understand how each module is connected to each other.
+But readers can find the detailed internal dependency graph in [core module](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Apps/SampleApp/core) and each module's `build.gradle` file to understand how each module is connected to each other.

 ```mermaid
     stateDiagram-v2